buraksezer/olric/README.md

 Distributed, eventually consistent and in-memory key/value data store and cache.
 It can be used both as an embedded Go library and as a language-independent service.

+With Olric, you can instantly create a fast, scalable, shared pool of RAM across a cluster of computers.

 ## At a glance

 * Designed to share some transient, approximate, fast-changing data between servers,